Skip to main content

 How To Plan a Cross-Country Road Trip You’ll Love

-Picture this: the open road in front of you, your favorite song playing on the radio as you drive toward a dream destination.
-You’ve decided to embark on one of the ultimate travel opportunities — a cross-country road trip.
+To many, road trips represent freedom.
+The idea of the open road in front of you, your favorite song playing on the radio as you drive toward a dream destination.
+This can become reality, when you embark on one of the ultimate travel opportunities — a cross-country road trip.

 While this is a bucket list adventure for many people, it can also be daunting until you understand how to plan a cross-country road trip that appeals to your preferences and budget.

-No matter what direction or top travel destination you’re headed towards, AAA is here to help with our best-in-class recommendations.
-From the planning phase to safety, essentials and budgets, read on for our tips to help you plan your perfect cross-country road trip.
+No matter what direction or top travel destination you’re headed towards, read on to learn about some key tips and recommendations.
+From the planning phase to safety, essentials and budgets, below, we help you plan your perfect cross-country road trip in nine easy steps.

 1. Define Your Destination and Route